wangsen992/NARR-shell-scripts/README.md

 use in the current terminal session.
 Type `wgrib` and `Tab` for available commands.

+Also, make sure use the script with the `environment.yml` satistfied.

 ## Install to environments for long-term use
 Refer to comments in `bashrc`.